StaxWP/stax-addons-elementor/readme.txt

 Stable tag: 1.0.0
 License: GLPv2 or later

-Premium quality addons for Elementor.
-Enhance your site building experience with addons
+Premium quality widgets for Elementor.
+Enhance your site building experience with Stax Addons for Elementor

 == Description ==
 Addons Kit for Elementor is a very fast and lightweight plugin that adds new widgets and enhancements to existing Elementor.